Hair: Religious practices

 Women's hair may be hidden using headscarves, a common part of the hijab in Islam and a symbol of modesty required for certain religious rituals in Eastern Orthodoxy.
-Russian Orthodox Church requires all married women to wear headscarves inside the church; this tradition is often extended to all women, regardless of marital status.
+The Russian Orthodox Church requires all married women to wear headscarves inside the church; this tradition is often extended to all women, regardless of marital status.
 Orthodox Judaism also commands the use of scarves and other head coverings for married women for modesty reasons.
 Certain Hindu sects also wear head scarves for religious reasons.
 Sikhs have an obligation not to cut hair (a Sikh cutting hair becomes 'apostate' which means fallen from religion) and men keep it tied in a bun on the head, which is then covered appropriately using a turban.
 Multiple religions, both ancient and contemporary, require or advise one to allow their hair to become dreadlocks, though people also wear them for fashion.
 For men, Islam, Orthodox Judaism, Orthodox Christianity, Roman Catholicism, and other religious groups have at various times recommended or required the covering of the head and sections of the hair of men, and some have dictates relating to the cutting of men's facial and head hair.
 Some Christian sects throughout history and up to modern times have also religiously proscribed the cutting of women's hair.
 For some Sunni madhabs, the donning of a kufi or topi is a form of sunnah.
+Brahmin males are prescribed to shave their heads, but leave a tuft of hair unshaved, worn in the form of a topknot.

 In Arabic poetry

 Since ancient times, women's long, thick, wavy hair has featured prominently in Arabic poetry.
 Pre-Islamic poets used only limited imagery to describe women's hair.
-For example, al-A'sha wrote a verse comparing a lover's hair to "a garden whose grapes dangle down upon me", but Bashar ibn Burd considered this unusual.
+For example, al-A'sha wrote a verse comparing a lover's hair to "a garden whose grapes dangle down upon me", but Bashshar ibn Burd considered this unusual.
 One comparison used by early poets, such as Imru al-Qays, was to bunches of dates.
 In Abbasid times, however, the imagery for hair expanded significantly - particularly for the then-fashionable "love-locks" (sudgh) framing the temples, which came into style at the court of the caliph al-Amin.
 Hair curls were compared to hooks and chains, letters (such as fa, waw, lam, and nun), scorpions, annelids, and polo sticks.
 An example was the poet Ibn al-Mu'tazz, who compared a lock of hair and a birthmark to a polo stick driving a ball.